chaconpiza/monitoring-poc/README.md

 # monitoring-poc
-Monitoring with Prometheus, Grafana and Loki
+Monitoring with Prometheus, Grafana and Loki.